Tips For an Effective Homepage Banner

 Selection of the image needs to be done very carefully, taking the technical aspects such as resolution and size into consideration.
 Don't forget the proportions of the banner must match the proportions of the banner image window on your homepage, so take care of that by cropping the image exactly.

 Oh, yes, and avoid stock images.
 People do not value fake content.
 Strive for authenticity.
 And we can't stress enough the importance of picture quality.
 Blurry, pixelated images won't leave a good impression about your brand and might even scare your future customers away.
+Also, take the design of the rest of the homepage into consideration - colours, fonts, sizes, text placement.
+You should always choose an image that complements the rest of your homepage design.

 Think about the homepage banner size